-Since our inception, Mr. Hazen has served as chairman of our board of directors and, until March 15, 2013, as our chief executive officer, at which time he was replaced by Sherri W. Schugart.
-Mr. Hazen is an "interested person" of the Company as defined in Section 2(a)(19) of the 1940 Act due to his current and former positions with Hines and its affiliated entities.
-Our board of directors believes that, due to his tenure as our chief executive officer since our inception until March 15, 2013, Mr. Hazen is the director with the most knowledge of the Company's business strategy and is best situated to serve as chairman of our board of directors.
+Ms. Schugart has served as chairman of our board of directors since February 28, 2014 and as our chief executive officer and president since March 15, 2013.
+Ms. Schugart is an "interested person" of the Company as defined in Section 2(a)(19) of the 1940 Act due to her current and former positions with Hines and its affiliated entities.
+Our board of directors believes that, due to her tenure as our chief executive officer, Ms. Schugart is the director with the most knowledge of the Company's business strategy and is best situated to serve as chairman of our board of directors.

 Our Charter, as well as regulations governing business development companies ("BDCs") generally, requires that a majority of the board of directors be persons other than "interested persons" of the Company, as defined in Section 2(a)(19) of the 1940 Act.
-Our board of directors believes that its current leadership structure-a chair of the board of directors who is separate from the Company's chief executive officer and committees led by independent directors-is the optimal structure for the Company at this time because it allows the Company's directors to exercise informed and independent judgment, and allocates areas of responsibility among committees of independent directors and the full board of directors in a manner that enhances effective oversight.
-The board of directors is of the opinion that having a majority of independent directors is appropriate and in the best interest of the Company's stockholders, but also believes that having one interested person serve as a director brings both corporate and financial viewpoints that are significant elements in its decision-making process.
+Our board of directors believes that its current leadership structure -an interested person serving as chair of the board of directors and committees led by and consisting solely of independent directors-is the optimal structure for the Company at this time because it allows the Company's directors to exercise informed and independent judgment, and allocates areas of responsibility among committees of independent directors and the full board of directors in a manner that enhances effective oversight.
+The board of directors is of the opinion that having a majority of independent directors is appropriate and in the best interest of the Company's stockholders, but also believes that having interested persons serve as directors brings both corporate and financial viewpoints that are significant elements in its decision-making process.
 Our board of directors will review its leadership structure periodically to ensure that the leadership structure remains appropriate and will make changes if and when it determines such changes are necessary or proper.